Cart 0

 My grandparents' love shaped the way I see the world.

 The way they cared for each other was soft, steady, and deeply devoted.
-It wasn’t loud.
-It wasn’t performative.
-It was in the small things.
+Not always quiet — they were both Puerto Rican, and if you know, you know — but never performative.
+It lived in the small things.
 The way my grandfather would reach for her hand without looking.
 The way she made sure he always had what he needed before he asked.

 They both passed within the last few years, and I miss them dearly.